GermanBrainRot/Project-Galileo/README.md

 Let me repeat my two postulates again for clarity.

-1. Real facts live in the causal past that any set of given observers share in common; that is: they live in the past light cone.
+1. Real facts live in the causal past that any set of given observers share in common; that is: they live in the intersection of their past light cones.
 Access to those facts is granted through interactions, and consistency becomes possible because facts are just facts.

-2. Whatever counts as physically real must be invariant under perspective changes between different quantum observers which I take to mean any maximal set of correlated observables that participate in two successive interactions.
+2. Whatever counts as physically real must be invariant under perspective changes between different quantum observers which I take to mean any maximal set of correlated observables that participate in two successive interactions that matter to the dynamics we try to describe.
 This includes facts about particles at a given time that have been revealed through interactions (and that would not have meaning outside of the context of an interaction); but what is real *also* includes the wave function associated to each observer which *for them* can be interpreted as the epistemic connective between past and future - the substrate of cause and effect.
 A *perspective* is a description of the world that "leaves the observer out of the picture", that is, the observer is a set of *hidden variables* that he can only know about via inference over the outside world.

 With all of this, [Bell’s beables](https://arxiv.org/pdf/2305.16194) become *becomables* which live at the same time at the point of an interaction *and* in the onto-epistemic wave functions growing out of interactions.